sdv-dev/SDGym/DATASETS.md

 ## Using the datasets

-All the datasets can also be found for download inside the [sgdym S3 bucket]( http://sdgym.s3.amazonaws.com/index.html) in the form of a `.zip` file that contains both the `metadata.json` and the `CSV` file collection.
+All the datasets can also be found for download inside the [sdv-datasets S3 bucket]( http://sdv-datasets.s3.amazonaws.com/index.html) in the form of a `.zip` file that contains both the `metadata.json` and the `CSV` file collection.

 In order to load these datasets in the same format as they will be passed to your synthesizer